wildmountainfarms/solarthing/other/docs/quickstart_mate.md

   }
 }
 ```
-`fx_warning_ignore` is used for the "event" packets to ignore certain warnings. `master_fx` is used in addition to
+`fx_warning_ignore` is used for the "event" packets to ignore certain warnings.
-`fx_charge_settings` to calculate/emulate the timers that can be viewed on the MATE.
-This is **optional**!!!
-This is also in beta
-and is not recommended to try unless you have everything else working.

 If you want to learn about commands, you can look at [commands](./commands.md).
 This is **optional** and should only be
 looked at once everything else is working.